bitovi/academy/src/typescript/13-utility-types/utility-types.md

 @parent learn-typescript 13
 @outline 3

-@description Learn About the Utility Types provided by TypeScript
+@description Learn about the utility types provided by TypeScript

 @body